 How Much Melatonin Should You Give Your Dog?

 The literature is limited when it comes to the appropriate amount of melatonin to give your dog.
-According to Plumb’s Veterinary Drug Handbook, the appropriate dose for dogs with sleeping disorders is between 3 and 6 milligrams .
-If your dog is suffering from anxiety disorders, then Plumb’s Handbook indicates 0.1 milligram of melatonin per kilogram of body weight.
+Depending on body weight, the appropriate dose for dogs with sleeping disorders is between 0.5 and 5 milligrams

 Talking to your veterinarian about the right amount for your dog based on their age, weight, and any other health issues or medications is your best course of action.
 If your veterinarian recommends giving your dog melatonin, make sure you purchase it in the right amount.
 Supplement options that are preweighed allow you to easily administer the correct dosage according to your veterinarian.